cape-town-testing/meetup/2017-Puzzle-Day/README.md

 ### Resources:

-For more information about the 2017 CS50x Puzzle Day, check out: https://medium.com/@cs50/cs50x-puzzle-day-2017-around-the-world-4c2aa044d1f7
+More information about the 2017 CS50x Puzzle Day can be found [HERE](https://medium.com/@cs50/cs50x-puzzle-day-2017-around-the-world-4c2aa044d1f7)

-Solutions to all of the puzzles can be found at https://www.youtube.com/watch?list=PLhQjrBD2T382_GJT2NRgEQ1vA9K_LqJbe&v=fb-XgfQSwME
+Check out the solutions to all of the puzzles [HERE](https://www.youtube.com/watch?list=PLhQjrBD2T382_GJT2NRgEQ1vA9K_LqJbe&v=fb-XgfQSwME)